 There are a hundred different answers to the question of what is so unique about Sligo.
 And, there are a hundred various reasons why we packed our belonging and moved to Sligo for good.

-Let us give you a few.
+Let us give you a few

 Over the years of exploring Sligo, Hazelwood Demense quickly became one of our favourite places to step back from monotonous everyday life.
 In the spring the forest becomes alive with bluebells and summertime arrives with an abundance of butterflies.

-#7.
-Relax at The Beach Bar
+#5.
+Relax at the Beach Bar

 It’s so easy to fall in love with this place – alluring views, ocean, good food (think seafood and a cold pint of Guinness), brilliant surf and live music.
 The Beach Bar, located on Augris Beach, is one of the prettiest traditional pubs in County Sligo with a wood-burning fireplace and friendly warmth.

 There is also a small stretch of land for camping and B&B accommodation right next to it for those who want to wake up in a place where mother nature rules everything.
-For surfers, it’s an excellent place to escape the crowds, and for photographers, a great place to take pictures of Knocknarea and Sligo Bay.
+For surfers, it’s an excellent place to escape the crowds, and for photographers, a great place to take capture Knocknarea and Sligo Bay.

-#9.
-Go on a photography adventure.
+#6.
+Go on a photography adventure

-With so many unusual compositions and views, Sligo is a perfect photographers playground.
+With so many unusual compositions and views, Sligo is the perfect photographers playground.
 You can grab your camera and relax by the lake, watch a sunrise, look up the stars, wait up for sunset and then do it all again.

 If you decide to travel to Sligo, you’ll be amazed by the range of landscapes to photograph as this part of Ireland provide plenty of appeal to visitors.
 The best thing is, you can take kick-ass photos without insanely expensive equipment.